Functions as AI Agents

 1. Determinisitcally determining if a function is pure (not very hard)

-2. Isolating side-effects in an impure function (veryhard)
+2. Isolating side-effects in an impure function (very hard)

 Dynamic Runtimes